 By Manfred Rieder

-Note: I wrote this two years ago and now that I once again live next to this railroad's track, I thought it would be fun to re-write it some for my friends:
+Note: I wrote this some time ago and now that I once again live next to this railroad's track, I thought it would be fun to re-write it some for my friends:

 Note: Some quoted text and all the pictures are courtesy of the Sutton Museum.